ecrucru/anticrux/README.md

 This tool generates a [PGN file](https://en.wikipedia.org/wiki/Portable_Game_Notation) to estimate the level of AntiCrux in regard of other UCI-compatible chess engines.
 For now, only AntiCrux and the special Stockfish-based engine developed by @ddugovic and compiled by @niklasf are considered because they are related to JavaScript.

 To get reliable games, the processing will take hours (or days !).
-To accelerate the generation, you may launch in parallel with the scripts "run_elo.bat" (Windows) or "run_elo.sh" (Linux) as many processes as your computer has CPU.
+To accelerate the generation, you may launch in parallel with the scripts `run_elo.bat` (Windows) or `run_elo.sh` (Linux) as many processes as your computer has CPU.

 The script has 3 main changeable parameters :